- Safety and Health Topics

 More workers are injured in the healthcare and social assistance industry sector than any other.
 This industry has one of the highest rates of work related injuries and illnesses.
-In 2010, the healthcare and social assistance industry reported more injury and illness cases than any other private industry sector -- 653,900 cases (Table 2).
-That is 152,000 more cases than the next industry sector: manufacturing.
-In 2010, the incidence rate for work related nonfatal injuries and illnesses in health care and social assistance was 139.9; the incidence rate for nonfatal injury and illnesses in all private industry was 107.7.
+In 2017, the healthcare and social assistance industry reported more injury and illness cases than any other private industry sector -- 582,800 cases (2017 Survey of Occupational Injuries and Illnesses, BLS).
+That is 153,900 more cases than the next industry sector, manufacturing.

-Nursing aides, orderlies, and attendants had the highest rates of musculoskeletal disorders of all occupations in 2010.
-The incidence rate of work related musculoskeletal disorders for these occupations was 249 per 10,000 workers.
-This compares to the average rate for all workers in 2010 of 34.
+Nursing assistants were amongst the occupations with the highest rates of musculoskeletal disorders of all occupations in 2017.
+The incidence rate of work related musculoskeletal disorders for these occupations was 166.3 per 10,000 workers.
+This compares to the average rate for all workers in 2017 of 30.5.

 To learn more about workplace injuries and illnesses in hospitals, see the helpful resources and tools on OSHA's Understanding the Problem page.

 Other than doctors and nurses, what workers are exposed?